Natasha Sephton, Creative Therapist, Lifespan Integration Therapist, HCPC Reg.

 Hello and welcome.

-I am a warm and approachable professional, offering highly effective, creative approaches to therapy.
+I am a warm and approachable professional, offering fast, effective, creative approaches to therapy.

 I know it can be an unnerving experience to find a therapist.
-So, to help you decide if I am the right person to help, I invite you to a free half hour appointment for you to see where I work from and to meet me.
+So, to help you decide if I am the right person to help, I invite you to an informal chat on the phone.

-I provide excellent, high quality creative arts therapy in a safe, calm and confidential environment.
+I provide excellent, high quality, effective therapy in a safe, calm and confidential environment.

 - express and understand yourself